 Employees may elect to waive participation in the vision insurance plan.
-If an employee chooses to waive vision coverage, the individual must submit this choice on a Health Insurance Enrollment form or during the online Open Enrollment process.
+If an employee chooses to waive vision coverage, the individual must submit this choice on a during the initial enrollment process or during the online Open Enrollment process.
 Upon doing so, the employee will have no vision coverage of any type through the College.